roshan2M/Hack_Yale/README.md

 # Hack_Yale

+View the project on Devpost at https://devpost.com/software/anomaly-detection.

+## Needed Libraries
 Using Python 3.6.2

-Needed Libraries
 Tensorflow 1.4.0
 Keras 2.0.4
 Matplotlib 2.1.0